craftcms/docs/docs/4.x/installation.md

 See [Moving Craft’s Files Below the Webroot](https://craftcms.com/knowledge-base/moving-craft-files) if your hosting setup does not allow Craft’s files to exist outside the webroot.
 :::

-If you’re not using [Nitro](/nitro/2.x/) or another local hosting tool, you’ll probably need to update your `hosts` file so your computer knows to route your chosen host name’s requests locally.
+If you’re not using [Nitro](/nitro/2.x/) or another local hosting tool, you’ll probably need to update your `hosts` file so your computer knows to route your chosen hostname’s requests locally.

 - **macOS/Linux/Unix**: `/etc/hosts`
 - **Windows**: `\Windows\System32\drivers\etc\hosts`

-You can test whether you set everything up correctly by pointing your web browser to `https://<Hostname>/index.php?p=admin/install` (substituting `<Hostname>` with your web server’s host name).
-If Craft’s Setup Wizard is shown, the host name is correctly resolving to your Craft installation.
+You can test whether you set everything up correctly by pointing your web browser to `https://<Hostname>/index.php?p=admin/install` (substituting `<Hostname>` with your web server’s hostname).
+If Craft’s Setup Wizard is shown, the hostname is correctly resolving to your Craft installation.

 ::: tip
 We recommend using the `.test` TLD for local development, and specifically not `.local` on macOS since [conflicts with Bonjour can lead to performance issues](https://help.rm.com/technicalarticle.asp?cref=tec3015691).